pyeventsourcing/kurrentdbclient/README.md

 Code-under-test belongs in `./kurrentdbclient`.

 Edit package dependencies in `pyproject.toml`.

-Update the `poetry.lock` file, and the project's virtual environment, using the following command.
+Update the `poetry.lock` file, and the project's virtual environment, with the following command.

-    $ make update-packages
+    $ make update